| |

 he or she has belonged.
 Where people had been forcibly converted

-to Christianity, they often secretly continued to practise their
+to Christianity, they often secretly continued to practice their

 original faith.
 To Christian eyes this constituted abandoning